shack/tinysexpr/README.md

 # S-Expression Parser

-A very simple [S-expression](https://en.m.wikipedia.org/wiki/S-expression) parser that tries to make as little fuzz as possible.
+A very simple [S-expression](https://en.m.wikipedia.org/wiki/S-expression) parser that tries to make as little fuss as possible.

 ## Example